Neonatal Intensive Care - Professional Education

 - Neonatal ventilation, including high frequency ventilation

-The Medical Center offers a full range of pediatric sub-specialties, and the Section of Newborn Medicine offers state-of-the-art technology in a Level IV NICU and a comprehensive newborn follow-up program.
+The Medical Center offers a full range of pediatric sub-specialties, and Neonatal-Perinatal Medicine offers state-of-the-art technology in a Level IV NICU and a comprehensive newborn follow-up program.
 Working at a university-based hospital, you’ll have access to current treatment protocols.

 Our neonatal-perinatal specialists attend international and national meetings, where they present and share information.
 The staff has experience in: